liyongkang123/HMGCL/README.md

 Our data can be found at [here](https://drive.google.com/file/d/1i6W2oz0PEidhG2md6pn1u-HRT3wmWyh7/view?usp=sharing).

+【March 3, 2025】 Please refer to the code implementation in [H3GNN](https://github.com/liyongkang123/H3GNN) to learn more about processing heterogeneous multigraph data.
+We provide an updated version of the code that can complete the data preprocessing for a single city within 10 minutes.

 ### Basic Usage

 - --run  main.py to train the HMGCL. and it probably need at least 11G GPU memory